thecheeseman/zombies_v5_r13/README.md

 #### Revision 13.1.2
 #### 10/04/16 - 11/04/16

+    # Fixed a bug where first zombie wouldn't receive 2000 health
     + Add stats for times played as Last Hunter and Last Hunter kills
     + Add stats: kills for engineers, medics, supports, snipers, recons, and sentries (and their combat cousins)
     + Medics are now immue to poison and fire (up to 200 dmg)